jhherre3/STM32F405-Flight-Controller-Tests/tests/STM32F405/notes.md

 2. **Prepare the STM32F405 for Flashing**
    - Put the STM32F405 into **boot mode**:
-     - Hold the **BOOT0** button.
+     - Jump from pad **3.3v --to-- BO**.
-     - While holding BOOT0, press and release the **RESET** button.
+     - Press and release the **RESET** button.
-     - Release BOOT0 after reset.
+     - In DFU mode

 3. **Flash the Firmware**
-   - Use a programmer to flash the `.bin` file onto the board:
+   - Use a STM programmer to flash the `.bin` file onto the board:
-     - Open your STM32 flashing tool (e.g., STM32CubeProgrammer or `dfu-util`).
+     - Open your STM32 flashing tool (STM32CubeProgrammer).
+     - While in DFU mode connect via USB connection
+     - In software under USB config refresh port
+     - connect to stm
+     - Under erase & programming upload file
      - Select the `.bin` firmware file.
      - Flash the file to the board.